ETO Logo

 How are the data updated?

-Because this dataset is collected manually by analysts, updating it takes significant work and time.
+Because a substantial part of this dataset is collected manually by analysts, updating it takes significant work and time.
 We plan to periodically release new, comprehensively updated versions annually at most.
 Older versions will remain accessible on this page and in Github.
 The next update is not yet scheduled.

 Between these major updates, there may be minor revisions to individual data points based on user feedback.
 These revisions will be logged on the Github pages for the relevant tables.